Vezo people: Economy

 Even worse, there is no significant improvement of household revenue in short term by setting up a marine reserve, it is hoped that the approach is likely to bring a much bigger impact on targeted fisheries in a mid and long term exploitation.
 From a biological point of view, a larger female octopus for example tends to lay many more eggs than young ones.
 By providing a few more months to grow in a closed fishing ground, it allows octopus individuals to get to bigger sizes.

 The Vezo have a long history of subsistence turtle exploitation and associated cultural traditions.
 By local law, turtles are protected under Decree 24 passed in 1923, but this law has seldom been enforced.
 The low reproductive potential and delayed sexual maturity of turtles make all species unsuitable for intensive harvest.
 Even as far back as the early twentieth century, it has been reported that turtles play an important role to Malagasy fisheries.
 There has been a decline in numbers of the hawksbill turtle and the disappearance of nesting populations.
 The raiding of the turtle nests and hunting for the meat and carapaces are believed to be the fundamental causes of decline for four of the five species in the region.

-A number of interventions are being undertaken to restore fish stocks and sustain the Vezo way of life.
-ReefDoctor is a key NGO in this effort and has an ongoing programme that aims to enhance fish biodiversity and biomass by the introduction of artificial habitats.